Product or service innovation

 Whereas a small to medium business can introduce an existing product or service into the market at any stage.
 Because the product or service is not new and is already offered elsewhere by someone else, the key to success will be understanding demand versus supply and the additional value that can be delivered to the market from your business.

 - Startups focus on NEW or IMPROVED products or services to market(s).

 - Businesses focus on providing an existing product or service to a market(s) where the demand exceeds supply.

 - Innovation is important for both Startups and Businesses because without it, you will find it more difficult to stay relevant for your market.

 In summary, regardless of whether you are looking to introduce a new product/service as a Startup or setting up a business where the product/service already exists in market, in order to survive in the long run, innovation plays a key role for both.

 Feel free to connect with me to have a chat about your idea.

-Stay tuned for episode 3 where I will explore the topic of marketshare.
+Stay tuned for episode 3 of our Startups versus Business series where I will explore the topic of marketshare.